Single particle analysis

 Single particle analysis is a group of related computerized image processing techniques used to analyze images from transmission electron microscopy (TEM).
 These methods were developed to improve and extend the information obtainable from TEM images of particulate samples, typically proteins or other large biological entities such as viruses.
-Individual images of stained or unstained particles are very noisy, and so hard to interpret.
+Individual images of stained or unstained particles are very noisy, making interpretation difficult.
 Combining several digitized images of similar particles together gives an image with stronger and more easily interpretable features.
 An extension of this technique uses single particle methods to build up a three-dimensional reconstruction of the particle.
 Using cryo-electron microscopy it has become possible to generate reconstructions with sub-nanometer resolution and near-atomic resolution first in the case of highly symmetric viruses, and now in smaller, asymmetric proteins as well.
-Single particle analysis can also be performed by induced coupled plasma mass spectroscopy (ICP-MS).
+Single particle analysis can also be performed by inductively coupled plasma mass spectrometry (ICP-MS).

 Techniques

 Single particle analysis can be done on both negatively stained and vitreous ice-embedded transmission electron cryomicroscopy (CryoTEM) samples.
 Single particle analysis methods are, in general, reliant on the sample being homogeneous, although techniques for dealing with conformational heterogeneity are being developed.

 Images (micrographs) are taken with an electron microscope using charged-coupled device (CCD) detectors coupled to a phosphorescent layer (in the past, they were instead collected on film and digitized using high-quality scanners).
 The image processing is carried out using specialized software programs, often run on multi-processor computer clusters.
 Depending on the sample or the desired results, various steps of two- or three-dimensional processing can be done.

 In addition, single particle analysis can also be performed in an individual particle mode using an ICP-MS unit.